Davidson County, Tennessee: Communities

 For U.S. Census purposes, the portions of Davidson County that lie outside the boundaries of the six independently incorporated municipalities are collectively treated as the Nashville-Davidson balance.

-Unincorporated communities
+Neighborhoods

-In addition, several other communities in the county that lack the official status of incorporated municipalities (either because they were never incorporated or because they relinquished their municipal charters when consolidation occurred) maintain their independent identities to varying degrees.
+Before consolidation occurred, there were several other communities that were previously unincorporated, while others relinquished their municipal charters.
+Now neighborhoods of Nashville, they maintain historical identities to varying degrees.
 These include: